CEO and co-founder of Libelium. Expert keynote speaker in Internet of Things, AI and smart cities

-Alicia Asín is the CEO and co-founder of Libelium, a Spanish IT company that has created “Waspmote”, a wireless, modular and open source sensor hardware platform for the Internet of Things (IoT).
+Alicia Asín is the CEO and co-founder of Libelium, the Spanish IT company that has created “Waspmote”, a wireless, modular and open source sensor hardware platform for the Internet of Things (IoT).

-Alicia has been awarded for her entrepreneurial career merits and contributions to technological innovation.
+Alicia has been internationally awarded for her entrepreneurial career merits and contributions to technological innovation.
 In 2021, Alicia has been recognized as one of the Top 7 IoT Thought Leaders to Follow in 2021(AI Tech Park).
-In 2007 she was awarded the WCEA with the highest distinction for her research in Computer Architecture (WCAE 2007, San Diego).
+In 2007 she was awarded the WCEA with the highest distinction for her research in Computer Architecture.
 She was also the first Spanish woman to receive the National Young Entrepreneurs Award in 2014.
-In October 2015, Marca España recognized her as “Spanish with Talent”, a distinction awarded by Marca España that allowed her to lead the worldwide campaign for the international diffusion of the prestige of the country along with figures such as the singer Alejandro Sanz.
-In 2016, she was awarded with the National Computer Science Price recognized the merits of her career and role in the progression and internationalization of her company.
-A few months later, the business association CEPYME awarded Libelium as international company that exports the 90% of its annual turnover.
+Her merits have also allowed her to become a “Spanish with Talent”, a distinction awarded by Marca España that allowed her to lead the worldwide campaign for the international diffusion of Spain’s prestige, where she featured with figures such as the singer Alejandro Sanz.
+The 2016 National Computer Science Price recognized the merits of her career and role in the progression and internationalization of her company.
 In October 2017, Alicia Asín has received the Award “Rey Jaime I” fom His Majesty the King and Queen of Spain, the highest distinction for scientists, researchers and entrepreneurs.
 In June 2018 she was awarded with the 2nd position of the European Commission Price for Women Innovators.